rlivingsus/misc/standaloneBooks.md

 Star Trek Gateways

 Mattis favorite leadership books:
--With the Old Breed: At Peleliu and Okinawa by E.B.
-Sledge
 -One Bullet Away: The Making of a Marine Officer by Nathaniel Fick
 -Dereliction of Duty: Lyndon Johnson, Robert McNamara, The Joint Chiefs of Staff, and the Lies that Led to Vietnam by H.R.
 McMaster
 -Fighting Talk: Forty Maxims on War, Peace, and Strategy by Colin Gray